topxeq/gox/README.md

 Along with most of the core Golang libraries, the "tk" package([here](https://github.com/topxeq/tk)) is often used.
 The "tk" package provides many useful functions.
 See example scripts for more.

+Refer to the documents of these Golang packages for the detailed usage.

 ## Sample script

 Sample Javascript file: